 - 34. The Applicant must prepare an Aboriginal Heritage Management Plan for the development to the satisfaction of the Secretary.
-This plan must: - be prepared by suitably qualified and experienced persons whose appointment has been endorsed by the Secretary; - (b) be prepared in consultation with OEH, RAPs and relevant landowners, and submitted to the Secretary for approval prior to the commencement of development under this consent, unless the Secretary agrees otherwise; and - (c) include the following for the management of Aboriginal heritage: - an Aboriginal cultural heritage education program, to be developed in consultation with relevant RAPs, and used for the induction of all personnel and contractors involved in construction or surface disturbance activities approved under this consent; - details regarding the establishment and role of the Aboriginal Cultural Heritage Working Group in monitoring and managing cultural heritage; - details regarding the management of the Yorks Creek Voluntary Conservation Area and Aboriginal heritage sites within the Mount Owen Complex that would not be disturbed by the development; - a program and description of the measures/procedures that would be implemented for: - protecting, monitoring and/or managing (including any proposed archaeological investigations and/or salvage measures) Aboriginal cultural heritage on site; - managing any new Aboriginal objects or skeletal remains discovered during the development; - maintaining and managing reasonable access for relevant Aboriginal stakeholders to heritage items on site and within offset areas; and - ongoing consultation and involvement of relevant Aboriginal stakeholders (including RAPs) in the conservation and/or management of Aboriginal cultural heritage on the site; and - a strategy for the storage of heritage items salvaged on site, both during the development and in the long term.
+This plan must: - (a) be prepared by suitably qualified and experienced persons whose appointment has been endorsed by the Secretary; - (b) be prepared in consultation with the Heritage Branch, RAPs and relevant landowners, and submitted to the Secretary for approval prior to the commencement of development under this consent, unless the Secretary agrees otherwise; and - (c) include the following for the management of Aboriginal heritage: - an Aboriginal cultural heritage education program, to be developed in consultation with relevant RAPs, and used for the induction of all personnel and contractors involved in construction or surface disturbance activities approved under this consent; - details regarding the establishment and role of the Aboriginal Cultural Heritage Working Group in monitoring and managing cultural heritage; - details regarding the management of the Yorks Creek Voluntary Conservation Area and Aboriginal heritage sites within the Mount Owen Complex that would not be disturbed by the development; - a program and description of the measures/procedures that would be implemented for: - protecting, monitoring and/or managing (including any proposed archaeological investigations and/or salvage measures) Aboriginal cultural heritage on site including specific measures to protect AHIMS Site #37-3-0687 (unless separate approval is obtained for its salvage); - managing any new Aboriginal objects or skeletal remains discovered during the development; - maintaining and managing reasonable access for relevant Aboriginal stakeholders to heritage items on site and within offset areas; and - ongoing consultation and involvement of relevant Aboriginal stakeholders (including RAPs) in the conservation and/or management of Aboriginal cultural heritage on the site;